weegrom/polaris-icons/README.md

 ## 3. Naming icons

+The goal of this icon naming strategy is to make icon usage clear.
+Product area icon names have a single use, whereas generic icons named by functionality or by how they look are a little more forgiving.
+In most cases, tehre will be a clear action associated with an icon (add image), but in some, we'll have to support an action or idea by choosing a name that describes how it looks (circle alert).

-Icons are named three ways:
+### Icons are named three ways:

 1. By product area (i.e. home, orders, products, etc)

 These icons are explicit, and have a single-application.
 They shouldn’t be used to symbolize anything other than their product area.

 2. By functionality/action (i.e. add image)

 3. If an icon has more than one function, we default to naming it by how it looks (i.e. camera, clock)

-The goal is to make their intended usage clear than if all icons were named according to how they look (ie house, inbox, swing tag etc).
-Generic icons are a little more forgiving in their application.
-In most cases, their use will be a clear action (add image), or used to support an action or idea by choosing a name that describes how it looks (circle alert).

 ## 4. Request an icon